 When Edwinstowe WI closed it was not the first time.
 Having lapsed in 1974 the group reformed in 1977.

-However, a new WI group the “Merry Wives” was inaugurated in October 2017.
+However, a new WI group the “Merry Women” was inaugurated in January 2018.

 Acknowledgments to “A History of the Women’s Institutes in Nottinghamshire 1917-1987”, author June Taylor; Jenny Bailey, Federation Treasurer at County Office in Newark; Edwinstowe Historical Society Archive; and former members of Edwinstowe WI.